bahrus/be-switched/README.md

 \* Expand section above for what that reason is.

-# Part II - Hemingway Notation
+# Part II - Comparing two values with Hemingway Notation

 ## Special Symbols